 - Write to your favorite companies and ask them to support domestic violence programs with their philanthropic funds.

 - Talk about it.
 Educate yourself about domestic violence and pass along the knowledge to friends and family.
-Things change much faster when we direct our energies to changing them.
+Things change much faster when more people direct energy toward changing them.

 If you’re wondering whether you should stay or go, remember this: Love shouldn’t hurt.
 If you feel like you’ve been impacted by domestic violence, know that you’re not alone and responders can help.
 Resources and support are always just a call, text, or click away.